devx-cafe/git-phlow/docs/documentation.md

 **description**

-deliver pushes a branch prefixed with `ready/` to the repository, where it is ready to be integrated automatically into the integration branch, if a CI server is configured [see workflow]. local branch will be prefixed with `delivered/`
+deliver is the command used to hand over the work you just commited with `wrapup`.
+Checkout the issue branch you need to deliver and run the command.
+This will push local branch to the repository and prefixed it with `ready/`.
+On the repository it is ready to be integrated automatically into the integration branch, if a CI server is configured [see workflow].
+When delivered, local branches will be prefixed with `delivered/`
 ```sh
 git status
 # On branch 18-ai-is-now-conscious